Daniel 9: 24-27

 and historical contexts.

-2. Of the ruler who will come:
+2. Of the prince who will come:

-A. A ruler distinct from the one identified in verse 25 as "Messiah
+A. A ruler distinct from the one identified in verse 25 as "Messiah Prince."

-B. A ruler revealed earlier in the book: Daniel 7:8, 21-25; 8:23-25; (11:36-39)
+Daniel 7:8, 21-25; 8:23-25; (11:36-39)

 C. The ruler of the Roman Empire (both proper and revived).

-3. Will destroy the city: fulfilled in 70 AD by Titus of Rome the son of
+3. Will destroy the city and the sanctuary: fulfilled in 70 AD by Titus of

 A. This did not happen between the restoration from Babylon and the